kgryte/pranav-qs-blog/README.md

 Libraries, such as NumPy and stdlib, generalize LAPACK's strided array conventions to support

 1. non-unit strides in the last dimension (see Figure 4 (c)).
-LAPACK assumes that the last dimension has unit stride.
+LAPACK assumes that the last dimension of a matrix always has unit stride.
 2. negative strides for any dimension.
 LAPACK requires that the stride of the leading dimension be positive.
 3. multi-dimensional arrays having more than two dimensions.
 LAPACK only explicitly supports strided vectors and (sub)matrices.